-Our fees are calculated on an hourly rate for the time that we spend on the matter plus an enhancement to reflect the complexity and value of the Estate.
-We will provide you with an estimate of our likely fees at the start (or as soon as we are able to assess the work involved).
-If, during the matter, there are unforeseen complications we will always inform you immediately and we will explain what these are and what effect these complications have on the likely costs.
+If, during the matter, there are unforeseen complications we will always inform you and we will explain what these are and what effect these complications have on the likely costs.
 We will then let you have a revised estimate of costs.

-No estate is exactly the same to administer, our fees will reflect the particular requirements of the matter.
-The exact cost will depend on the individual circumstances of the matter.
-Matters that affect the potential cost of the administration include:
+The exact cost will depend on the individual circumstances and the complexity of the matter.
+Factors that can affect the potential cost of the administration include: